- What Is a Fake Apple Watch?

 - Fake Reviews: Scammers try to boost their listings with social proof.
 If a product has a load of 5-star reviews, check them to make sure they're authentic.

 - Typos: Authentic sellers usually take the time to double-check their copy for typos and grammar mistakes.
 Scammers aren't copywriters, so they tend to make simple errors.
-You can also copy/paste their description listing into a plagiarism checker to see if they lifted it from somewhere else on the internet.
+You can also copy/paste their description listing into a plagiarism checker to see if they lifted it from elsewhere on the internet.

-- Images: Make sure the seller took the images used in the product listing.
+- Images: Ensure the seller took the pictures used in the product listing.
 If they're using photos from Apple's website or listings, then be wary moving forward.

 What to Do If You Purchased a Fake Apple Watch

 Despite your best efforts, you may accidentally buy a fake Apple Watch.
-The quicker you take action, the better.
+Of course, the quicker you take action, the better.
 However, the recovery steps you'll need to take vary based on where you made the purchase.
 Here's what to do if you purchased a fake.

 First, contact Apple and the authorities:

-- Apple: Apple asks that you report any suspected counterfeit or knockoff products to them immediately.
+- Apple: Apple asks that you immediately report any suspected counterfeit or knockoff products to them.

 - Police Department: Report the scam to the FBI's digital division.